Jabatronic/cm-toplist-plugin/README.md

 ## IMPORTANT!

-I have NOT YET solved some rest API authentication issues with this plugin.
-As such this plugin is vulnerable to security threats!
+~~I have NOT YET solved some rest API authentication issues with this plugin.
+As such this plugin is vulnerable to security threats!~~

-It must not be used in a production environment!!
-I recommend testing in a VM or Container.
+~~It must not be used in a production environment!!
+I recommend testing in a VM or Container.~~

+## Update!!

+I have successfully added wp_nonce headers so only logged in administrators can create or delete records.
+This seems to work but needs further testing.

+So far I have tested by attempting those actions through Postman without sending \_wpnonce which fails in the desired way, and then attempting the same actions through the plugin admin panel which succeeds in the desired way.

+Please let me know your thoughts on using this method.

 ### Use